iremsucone/iremsucone/README.md

 ## 👨‍🔬 🔬 Chemistry Student | Exploring the Power of Code

-I'm a chemistry student learning how coding can help make scientific knowledge more accessible.
-I want to build tools that are actually useful for the chemistry community and hopefully contribute something meaningful to the field.
+I'm a chemistry student learning how coding can help make science more accessible.
+I want to create tools that are actually useful for the chemistry community and maybe even bring new ideas to the field.

-I started with just basic Python skills, but instead of waiting until I felt “ready,” I decided to learn by doing—experimenting, making mistakes, and using AI tools like ChatGPT and Blackbox to figure things out.
-The more we integrate AI into research, the more we can streamline problem-solving and discovery.
+I started with just basic Python skills, but instead of waiting until I felt “ready,” I decided to learn by trying things out—making mistakes, experimenting, and using AI tools like ChatGPT and Blackbox to help me along the way.
+The more we use AI in research, the more we can solve problems in new and better ways.

+Just taking it one step at a time and seeing where it leads.

 Sky is the limit! 🚀